-Convert Millibar to Feet of water (mbar to ftH2O)
+Convert Millibar to Feet of water (mbar to Feet of water)

-Millibar (mbar) and Feet of water (ftH2O) are both units of pressure.
+Millibar (mbar) and Feet of water (Feet of water) are both units of pressure.
 With the conversion form below, you can effortlessly and accurately convert millibar to feet of water.
-This free online calculator tool makes it simple and easy to perform the conversion from mbar to ftH2O.
+This free online calculator tool makes it simple and easy to perform the conversion from mbar unit to the Feet of water unit.

 mbar